jingyuanchenxyz/stat244/README.md

-# stat244
-STAT 244 Presentation
+# STAT 244 Presentation on RMT and applications in Julia